object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 programs.
 After all, a computer program is read by another computer program, and is not understood but rather acted on mechanically.
-Surely it doesn't matter how it looks or what symbols you use, so long as it's correct, and possibly fast?
+Surely it doesn't matter how it looks or what symbols you use, so long as it's correct and, possibly, fast?
 This entirely understandable sentiment has afflicted almost all programmers at some point or another and typically has got them into more or less serious difficulty before they realised that it's completely wrong.